-Bluefield, VA – Sherelle Morgan has been named the inaugural Coordinator for Belonging at Bluefield College.
+Bluefield, VA – Sherelle Morgan has been named the inaugural Coordinator for Belonging at Bluefield University.
 The Coordinator for Belonging plays a crucial and strategic college-wide role by providing support, organization, and education to foster and promote a campus culture that minimizes bias and recognizes and addresses systemic inequities.
 This new role was created in response to the “Project Promise” initiative that was launched in fall 2020.

 “Sherelle is a uniquely gifted individual for this role,” shared President David Olive.
 “Her background and interpersonal skills will serve our campus community well to ensure everyone feels a sense of belonging as our campus environment continues to diversify.”

 The “Project Promise” initiative is a grant-funded initiative to promote inclusivity and strengthen education at Appalachian colleges and universities.
-In fall 2020, four different audiences across the Bluefield College campus completed a comprehensive diversity audit adapted from a research-based instrument developed by the New England Resource Center for Higher Learning at the University of Massachusetts.
+In fall 2020, four different audiences across the Bluefield University campus completed a comprehensive diversity audit adapted from a research-based instrument developed by the New England Resource Center for Higher Learning at the University of Massachusetts.
 These audiences included students, faculty, staff, and administrative leadership.

 The diversity audit examined six different areas that impact the campus climate, including: mission, faculty support, curriculum, staff support, student support, and leadership.
-This assessment provided insight of the College’s strengths and shortcomings as it relates to matters of diversity, equity, and inclusion.
+This assessment provided insight of the University’s strengths and shortcomings as it relates to matters of diversity, equity, and inclusion.

 The survey results were received in January 2021 and one of the top identified areas for improvement included a formal individual, office, or formal committee charged with coordinating and advancing campus-wide diversity initiatives.
 Upon this review, the position of Coordinator for Belonging was established.